allthingslinux/code-of-conduct/README.md

 ### 2.3.
 Voice Channels

-* All rules apply when communicating via voice channels if applicable.
+* All text rules apply when communicating via voice channels if applicable.
 * Please maintain a quiet background by muting when away or speaking with others.
 * Refrain from disrupting conversation such as yelling and obnoxious behavior.
 * No music should be played through self inputs.
-* No livestreaming any content that breaks any server/text based rules.
+* No live streaming any content that breaks any server/text based rules.
 * Allow ongoing conversations to conclude before interjecting.

 Examples of moderation expectations:

-Mild: Users may be asked by moderators to adhere to guidelines
+Mild: Members may be asked by Moderators to adhere to guidelines

-Medium: Users may be brought into tickets and talk with moderators about actions
+Medium: Members may be brought into tickets and talk with Moderators about actions

-Severe: Users with severe infractions may be handled at Moderator discretion
+Severe: Members with severe infractions may be handled at Moderator discretion

 ### 2.4.
 Bot Usage